M-80 (explosive)

 M-80s are an American class of large powerful firecrackers, sometimes called salutes.
-M-80s were originally made in the mid 20th century for the U.S. military to simulate explosives or artillery fire; later, M-80s were manufactured as fireworks.
-Traditionally, M-80s were made from a small cardboard tube, often red, approximately 1+1/2 in long and 9/16 in inside diameter, with a fuse coming out of the side; this type of fuse is commonly known as cannon fuse or Visco fuse, after a company responsible for standardizing the product.
-The tubes usually hold approximately 3 grams of pyrotechnic flash powder.
-The "M" is designated by a U.S. military convention for "standard" equipment and "80" is for the 80 grains (5 grams) of flash powder within it.
+M-80s were originally made in the mid 20th century for the U.S. military to simulate explosives or artillery fire.
+The "M" is designated by a U.S. military convention for "standard" equipment and "80" is for the 80 grains (5.2 grams) of flash powder within it.
+Later, M-80s were manufactured as consumer fireworks made from a small cardboard tube, often red, approximately 1+1/2 in long and 9/16 in inside diameter, with a fuse coming out of the side; this type of fuse is commonly known as cannon fuse or Visco fuse, after a company responsible for standardizing the product.
+The consumer version holds a reduced charge of 45 grains (approximately 3 grams) of pyrotechnic flash powder.

 Legality

 Canada

-M-80s are not authorized under the law, making importation, possession, transportation, storage, or manufacture of them illegal in Canada.
+M-80s are not authorized under the law, making importation, possession, transportation, storage, or manufacture of them is illegal in Canada.

 United States

+Regulation of M-80s in the United States began in 1966 with congressional hearings proposing amendments to the Federal Hazardous Substances Labeling Act in response to several cases of property damage and bodily harm caused by unregulated fireworks.
+The resultant Child Protection Act of 1966, with help from the Consumer Product Safety Commission, set groundwork for policies that would later regulate M-80s as ground-based "consumer fireworks," enforced by the ATF.

-Because an M-80 is a pyrotechnic device containing a charge in excess of 50 milligrams of pyrotechnic flash powder, civilian use requires a license issued by federal authorities.
-This is the result of the Child Protection Act of 1966 and regulation by the Consumer Product Safety Commission, with the purpose of limiting the potential property damage and bodily harm M-80s can cause.
-This law also covers cherry bombs.
+Per the ATF, possession of such fireworks containing a charge in excess of 50 milligrams of pyrotechnic flash powder (such as M-80s) require a license issued by federal authorities.
+This law extends to M-100s, quarter sticks, cherry bombs, and silver salutes, among other pyrotechnics.

 In 1975, federal regulations were passed to limit all consumer-grade fireworks available for general sale to the public in the United States to a maximum of 50 milligrams flash powder, down from a previous maximum of 200 milligrams.
 However, firecrackers mounted onto a rocket stick, or other aerial firework devices, such as rockets, Roman candles, and the larger version of M-80s (M-1000 etc.), may still have significantly more, up to 130 mg, or more, depending on device and classification, and can be legally purchased by any American civilian citizen, except where prohibited by state law.

 A person with a federal explosives license, issued by the ATF, may be allowed to purchase M-80s.
 Federal and state officials sometimes distribute them to farmers to scare away wildlife damaging their crops.